deannakylee/pmp-prep/README.md

 - Start with a high-level summary (Include your role, project goal, and organization context.)
 - Key responsibilities
-  - **Initiating:** Contributed to the business case, identified stakeholders
+  - **Initiating**: Contributed to the business case, identified stakeholders
-  - **Planning:** Defined scope, timeline, cost, quality, risk, and resources
+  - **Planning**: Defined scope, timeline, cost, quality, risk, and resources
-  - **Executing:** Led the team to deliver on milestones and project deliverables
+  - **Executing**: Led the team to deliver on milestones and project deliverables
-  - **Monitoring and Controlling:** Tracked progress, managed changes, and controlled quality
+  - **Monitoring and Controlling**: Tracked progress, managed changes, and controlled quality
-  - **Closing:** Finalized deliverables, conducted retrospectives, transitioned ownership
+  - **Closing**: Finalized deliverables, conducted retrospectives, transitioned ownership
 - End with a brief summary of the project outcomes (E.g., delivered on time, under budget, improved customer satisfaction, etc.)

 Some applicants also find it helpful to structure their descriptions using frameworks such as: